goswami-13/goswami-13.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD graduate and a passionate researcher with extensive expertise in Mechanical Engineering disciplines, particularly in Computational Fluid Dynamics (CFD), turbulence modeling, and computational design optimization.
-My journey has combined rigorous academic research with practical applications, positioning me at the intersection of innovation and real-world problem-solving.
+I am a Postdoctoral Associate at the University of Calgary with a strong background in Computational Fluid Dynamics (CFD), turbulence modeling, and computational design optimization.
+My research focuses on advancing simulation methodologies to address complex fluid flow problems, particularly in energy and sustainability applications.
+I am passionate about leveraging computational methods to drive innovation in fluid mechanics, tackling real-world engineering challenges, and contributing to the development of sustainable technologies.

-**𝐑𝐞𝐬𝐞𝐚𝐫𝐜𝐡 𝐈𝐧𝐭𝐞𝐫𝐞𝐬𝐭𝐬**: My core interests include Computational Fluid Dynamics, Aero/Hydrodynamics, Finite Element Analysis, Pipeflow dynamics, Computational Mechanics, Turbulence, Fluid-Structure Interaction, Multiphase Flows, Renewable Energy, Heat Transfer, and Renewable Energy.
+**Research Interests**: My core interests include Computational Fluid Dynamics, Aero/Hydrodynamics, Turbulence, Combustion, Model development, Fluid-Structure Interaction, Multiphase Flows, Renewable Energy, Heat Transfer, and Renewable Energy.
 In general, I am deeply passionate about addressing challenges through computational and simulation methodologies, seeking innovative solutions to complex problems.

-**𝐑𝐞𝐬𝐞𝐚𝐫𝐜𝐡 𝐄𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞**: During my PhD, I explored wake transitions and interactions behind wall-mounted bluff bodies, leveraging advanced CFD techniques such as Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES) to investigate vortex dynamics.
-My Master's research focused on turbulent pipeflow recovery past square-bar roughness elements, expanding my proficiency in turbulence modeling and flow analysis.
-In my role as a Research Associate at the University of Alberta, I further advanced CFD methodologies to study turbulent pipe flow evolution past sudden step changes, delivering valuable insights into complex flow phenomena.

 **𝐑𝐞𝐬𝐞𝐚𝐫𝐜𝐡 𝐒𝐤𝐢𝐥𝐥𝐬:**
 - Proficient in utilizing open-source Computational Fluid Dynamics (CFD) tools, including OpenFOAM (finite-volume-based) and NEK5000/NekRS (spectral-element-based).